- Who is Nicholas Ashe?

-Nicholas Ashe is something special.
-As cliché as it sounds, he’s certainly one to watch.
-His energy is infectious, his intentions are pure and his talent is overwhelming.
-Ashe made his Broadway debut in “Choir Boy”, the coming-of-age play by American playwright Tarell Alvin McCrane.
-Prior to that, he had guest roles on shows like Are We There Yet? as well as a stint as Simba in a national tour of The Lion King.
+Nicholas Ashe is something special, and as cliché as it sounds, he’s certainly one to watch.
+His energy is infectious, his intentions are pure, and his talent is overwhelming.
+Nick made his Broadway debut in “Choir Boy,” the coming-of-age play by American playwright Tarell Alvin McCraney.
+Before that, he had guest roles on shows like "Are We There Yet?" and a stint as Simba in a national tour of The Lion King.

 His most notable role to date is on Ava DuVernay's "Queen Sugar'' where he portrays Micah West, a young Black man trying to find his light — a role that he admits is a lot like who he is and who he is becoming.
 While there are similarities to Micah, the writers room choice to parallel his exploration of sexual orientation was certainly not his idea, but something he welcomed anyway.